grannycart/by-sound-alone_source/full-draft-manuscript/8_Chapter.md

 Hemi squeezed himself into the small space next to the pilot's seat where Shakes was guiding the boat.
 In that space he could reach the sonar controls, which Shakes had set up close enough to the pilot's seat that normally he would work the sonar himself while driving the boat.
 With Hemi aboard he was happy to let Hemi keep an eye on the sonar.

 Hemi did not even bother with the headset.
 There was no way they would hear anything on passive sonar above the raucous engine noise of the _Gnat's_ diesel.
 But he punched the active sonar ping button and it was loud enough to get a response.
-The sonar sweep laid out a speckled groundplan of contacts in the 10 nautical miles or so around the _Gnat_.
+The sonar sweep laid out a speckled ground plan of contacts in the 10 nautical miles or so around the _Gnat_.
 Hemi waited 5 minutes and then fired off another ping.
 Only one dot had changed position, and that was the sub with the ram.
 It had moved from its intercept course with the _Prospect_ and swung around to follow the engine noise of the _Gnat_.

-[//]: # (A groundplan of _Hell_ of course. )
+[//]: # (A ground plan of _Hell_ of course. )

 A few minutes later Hemi let go one more ping just to be sure the sub with the ram was still following the _Gnat_, which it was.
 Then he powered down the sonar unit.
 Any further pings would run the risk of giving away the position of the _Prospect_ to the sub with the ram after Captain Percy started maneuvering her boat.
 For the time being, with the _Gnat's_ engine overwhelming everything else in the water, Hemi would have to just guess what the status of the other boats was.